ClinicalTrialsTeam/ctfrontier/README.md

 1. Run the project with `docker-compose up`
 1. If all goes well, the resources below ("where to find things") should be accessible.
-1. Run `docker-compose down` or just `ctrl-C` to take everything down
+1. In new terminal, run `docker-compose down` to take everything down

+*Run the project with elasticsearch and kibana:*

+1. Bring the containers up with `docker-compose -f docker-compose.es.yml up`
+1. To take the containers down run `docker-compose -f docker-compose.es.yml down` in a new terminal

 #### Where to find things (list of containers and ports also available using `docker ps`)